-Common questions about stablecoin adoption, how stablecoin market cap is measured, and what the DDD benchmark tracks.
+Common questions about stablecoin adoption, on-chain fiat currencies, and what the DDD benchmark tracks across currencies, issuers, and chains.

 DDD stands for Digital Dollar Dominance.
-It measures the total market cap of pegged assets tracked by DeFi Llama as a share of US M2 money supply.
+It measures the total market cap of pegged assets tracked by DeFi Llama as a share of US M2 money supply, and the site also tracks the currencies, issuers, and chains behind that total.
 The result is predominantly driven by USD stablecoins, which make up roughly 98% of the numerator.

 Pegged-asset market cap (from DeFi Llama) divided by US M2 (from the Federal Reserve via FRED).
 DeFi Llama tracks all pegged assets across chains — mostly USD stablecoins, but also a small amount of non-USD-pegged tokens.